 This back-to-school classroom management checklist is designed to help you remember all the caveats of your classroom management!
 Especially, if you’ve enjoyed your summer break like you should have.

 However, if you didn’t get the full dose of rejuvenation from summer break, then you need to leave this article.
 Spend 2 days trying some of these teacher rejuvenation ideas or these happiness tips.
 You owe it to yourself!

-The ultimate classroom management checklist will help you create the class climate that gets the best learning results.
-The tone and expectations you set now, will determine success for the rest of the school year.
+The ultimate classroom management checklist will help you create a class climate with the best learning results.
+The tone and expectations you set now will determine success for the rest of the school year.